YoungbloodKV/YoungbloodKV/README.md

 - LinkedIn: [linkedin.com/in/keerthivasan-s-94a55b2a3](https://www.linkedin.com/in/keerthivasan-s-94a55b2a3/)
 - Email: sreeskeerthivasan24@gmail.com
 - Phone: +91‑91235 59042

-Shoutout to my teammate - Yashvanth Raj R!!!
+Shoutout to my teammate – **Yashvanth Raj R**

 ---

-**For collaboration or access to private repositories (like AI‑REP), feel free to reach out.**
+*For collaboration or access to private repositories (like AI‑REP), feel free to reach out.*